Angolan War of Independence: UNITA

 The Union for the Total Independence of Angola (UNITA) was created in 1966 by Jonas Savimbi, a dissident of FNLA.
-Jonas Savimbi was the Foreign Minister of the GRAE but entered in course of clash with Holden Roberto, accusing him of having complicity with the US and of following an imperialist policy.
-Savimbi was member of the Ovimbundu tribe of Central and Southern Angola, son of an Evangelic pastor, who went to study medicine in European Portugal, although never graduating.
+Jonas Savimbi was the Foreign Minister of the GRAE but in the course of time clashed with Holden Roberto, accusing him of having complicity with the US and of following an imperialist policy.
+Savimbi was a member of the Ovimbundu tribe of Central and Southern Angola, son of an Evangelic pastor, who went to study medicine in European Portugal, although he never graduated.
+The group followed a Maoist ideology initially and received support from the People's Republic of China, although they switched to a more broad anti-communist platform after 1975.

 The Armed Forces of Liberation of Angola (FALA) constituted the armed branch of UNITA.
-They had a small number of fighters and were not well equipped.
-Its high difficulties led Savimbi to make agreements with the Portuguese authorities, focusing more in fighting MPLA.
+They had few fighters and were not well equipped.
+Its difficulties led Savimbi to make agreements with the Portuguese authorities, focusing more on fighting MPLA.

-When the war ended, UNITA was the only one of the nationalist movements that was able to maintain forces operating inside the Angolan territory, with the forces of the remaining movements being eliminated or expelled by the Portuguese Forces.
+When the war ended, UNITA was the only one of the nationalist movements that was able to maintain forces operating inside the Angolan territory, while the forces of the remaining movements were eliminated or expelled by Portuguese forces.